Qbunjo/relay-addon-kodi/README.md

 This is a simple addon to control the relay and turn on the amplifier when needed.
-Slightly changed to meet my requirements.
+Now the amplifier turns on when the screensaver goes off.

 Forked from gabrielmdc (thanks!)
+The script was slightly changed to meet my requirements.
 Below you can find information from the author.

 Relay kodi addon